Drift

 The hardest goodbyes are the ones you never realize you’re saying for the last time.
 I carry the laughter, the tears, the shared moments quietly with me.
 That is where they will live—untouched, intact.

 There is no bitterness here.
 Only gratitude and release.
 I wish you happiness.
 I hope life is kind to you.
-I hope you find everything you’re searching for—even if our paths no longer run side by side.
+I hope you find everything you’re searching for in this life—even if our paths no longer run side by side.

 Not everything that ends is a failure.
 Sometimes, it is simply a lesson completed.